savvdm/checksum/README.md

 `-check new|modified|all`

-`new` - Calculate checksums for new files only
+`new` - Calculate checksums for new files only.

 `modified` - Calculate checksums for new files, and for files modified later than the data file.